Honda CBR125R (2011-2019) review & used buying guide

 Overall ratingNext up: Ride & brakes

-For 2011 the CBR125R has been updated.
-The mini-emperor has new clothes and everyone can see they are considerably sportier.
-While not as sharp as the Yamaha YZF-R125, it carries off the ‘big-bike’ look very well.
-It rides just as well too.
-CBR125R: the success story lives on.
+For 2011 the CBR125R was updated.
+The mini-emperor had new clothes and everyone could see they were considerably sportier.
+While not as sharp as the Yamaha YZF-R125, it carried off the ‘big-bike’ look very well.
+It rode just as well too.

-Once you've read this review, you could try heading to the Honda CBR Forum or the Honda Owners' Club GB Facebook group.
+Once you've read this review and our owners' reviews, you might want to join an online community to learn more about the bike and what it's like to live with.
+We'd recommend trying the Honda CBR Forum or the Honda Owners' Club GB Facebook group.

 Ride quality & brakesNext up: Engine